Solana-ZH/feedback-dev/README.md

 ### 7. Can Solana contracts be verified and viewed in the browser?

 Unlike EVM, Solana does not yet support public on-chain contract source viewing in explorers.
 You must manually locate the code or IDL and use tools like Codama for reverse analysis.
+It is inconvenient.

 ---

 ### 8. Can a closed program ID be reused?

-Yes, if a program is closed (account closed and lamports reclaimed), the same program ID can be reused on redeployment.
+I don't want to change program ID every time.

 ---